 2 hours Interpersonal Communication (Online)

-Each attendee will receive a certificate of completion.
+Each student will receive a certificate for their attendance.

 1. Identify the link between the concept of human resiliency and stress

 2. Understand psychological and emotional factors contributing to resiliency

 Who should attend this course: Any member of the emergency services including law enforcement, fire and rescue personnel and dispatchers.